-Equity Emissions
+Equity emissions

-We currently use the Greenhouse Gas Protocol's Operational Control Approach for calculating and reporting emissions.
-We are continuing to work with our operating partners to report the emissions associated with the equity share of our non-operated assets.
-We plan to disclose equity emissions in our next Sustainability Report.
-This transparency is an important step as we work to further report the impact our business has on carbon emissions and climate change.
+We currently use the Greenhouse Gas Protocol's Operational Control approach to calculating and reporting emissions.
+We will work to calculate and disclose the equity share of emissions from our non-operated assets.
+This transparency is an important step as we work to further understand the impact our business has on carbon emissions and climate change.